14 Animals With More Than 2 Eyes

 by robposse is licensed under CC BY 2.0

-All around the world’s coastlines, horseshoe crabs can be found.
+Horseshoe crabs can be found all around the world’s coastlines.
 They have a total of ten eyes.

-Horseshoe crabs have a lot of eyes, but their vision is poor.
-One eye sees the light; the other, smaller eyes, may detect motion.
+Horseshoe crabs have many eyes, but their vision is poor.
+One eye sees light, and the other, smaller eye, may detect motion.

 When burrowing themselves in the sand, their eyes are red; when they emerge from the sand, they are blue.